Last updated on December 12th, 2019 at 10:36 pm

 Many associate St. Augustine with Ponce de Leon and, indeed, it was this first Spanish explorer who claimed Florida for Spain in 1513, landing near present St. Augustine.
 He didn’t stay, however.
 It was 52 years later that Pedro Menendez de Aviles arrived with 800 Spaniards, including soldiers, sailors, tradesmen, women and children.
 They settled near a large Native American village and established St. Augustine, which has been occupied ever since.

-A good place to start an exploration of the history of the oldest city is the Visitors Information Center at 10 S. Castillo Drive.
-You can get maps and brochures here, but also spend a few minutes in a special anniversary exhibit (through Oct.
-4) “Tapestry: The Cultural Threads of First America.”
-It’s free and explains how the history of St. Augustine melds so many cultures.
+A good place to start an exploration of the history of the oldest city is the Visitors Information Center at 10 S. Castillo Drive, where you can get maps and brochures.

 Another good way to get an overview of the city is the Old Town Trolley Tours.
 Tickets for the narrated tour with 23 hop-on-hop-off stops are good for three consecutive days, so you can use the trolley as a primary mode of transportation as well as for information.
 Ripley’s Believe It Or Not operates the similar Red Trolley tours.